anon-blue/anon.blue/README.txt

 is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3   heyJamie Lee Pierce, Born: 09/16/1994, His Current A
 ddress: 318 Mcglone Lane Flemingsburg, KY 410422(His father's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he i s very un well and has access to firearms.
+Wanted for raping his sister and his own 3 yeaddfld daughter (at the time was only 2) he i s very un well and has access to firearms.
 He is a violent felon!
 Please alert t he police!
 Thank you! <3